Skip to main content

 2. Using a Docker container.
 Docker technologies mitigate dependency and platform specific issues, and are therefore recommended; however, if you want to upload large data that are present on your system, you will need to copy them inside the Docker container, and then upload them on the Rucio Data Lake.
 This might be cumbersome, especially if you are dealing with large files.

-In general, there are two main ways to authenticate to the Rucio instance: via X509 certificates and via OIDC tokens.
-These two ways require different configuration files for Rucio.
+In general, there are two main ways to authenticate to the Rucio instance: X.509 certificates and OIDC tokens.
+These two ways require setting up a rucio.cfg file.
+This file is usually placed in the /opt/rucio/etc/ directory, as the Rucio client looks at this location first by default.

 [client]